 Sleeps up to 5 – 8th arr. – 5★ – Champs Elysées

-The Hotel Vernet 5-star luxury property is just steps from the Champs Elysées, the Arc de Triomphe, and the George V metro station.
+The Hotel Vernet 5-star luxury property is just a short stroll from the Champs Elysées, the Arc de Triomphe, and the George V metro station.
 If the family is up for it, the vibrant Trocadéro Square is only 1.5 km (0.9 miles) away and offers picturesque views of the Eiffel Tower.

-I would also love to share with you a few of my other guides on France in case they might be helpful to you.
+I would also love to share a few of my other guides on France in case they might be helpful to you.
 Wishing you simply the most wonderful family holiday!